temporalio/cli/temporalcli/commandsmd/commands.md

 For batch resets, limit your resets to FirstWorkflowTask, LastWorkflowTask, or BuildId.
 Do not use Workflow IDs, run IDs, or event IDs with this command.

+Visit https://docs.temporal.io/visibility to read more about Search Attributes and Query creation.

 #### Options